Abuse is action that harms another person in some way.

 Safeguarding is about making people aware of their rights, protecting them and preventing abuse; this used to be known as Adult Protection.

-Who Adult Does Safeguarding Apply To?
+Who Does Adult Safeguarding Apply To?

 The Care Act 2014 places a duty on local authorities to look into adult safeguarding concerns in relation to an adult (18 years and over) who:

-Has needs for care and support (whether or not the local authority is meeting such needs),these adults may for example be:
+Has needs for care and support (whether or not the local authority is meeting such needs), these adults may for example be:

 • Frail due to ill health, physical disability or cognitive impairment, or a combination of these.